What Are The Basic Food Hygiene Rules?

 Chilling

-Bacteria grow quickest in the ‘danger zone’, which is between 4°C and 60°C. Due to this, foods that need to be stored chilled, such as raw produce, and finished dishes, should be kept below this temperature.
+Bacteria grow quickly in the ‘danger zone’, between 4°C and 60°C. Therefore, foods that need to be stored chilled, such as raw produce and finished dishes, should be kept below this temperature.

 To ensure your food stays fresh and free of bacteria, you should: